By Nate Nazdrowicz

-In 2015, very large stones were placed along sections of Port Mahon Road to protect the road from erosion.
-Unfortunately, these rocks created a barrier for the terrapins and they got trapped within the rocks as they came to nest.
-Also, the rocks blocked their path back to the bay, causing terrapins to spend more time in the road making them vulnerable to being struck by vehicles.
-To alleviate the problem, the Delaware Department of Transportation added two “turtle tunnels,” wide concrete pipes that run under the rocks and road, to provide the terrapins a safe avenue to make their way to and from the bay and nesting areas.
-However, since Port Mahon Road is approximately 2 miles long, additional volunteer efforts are necessary.
+In 2015, large rocks were placed along sections of Port Mahon Road to protect it from erosion.
+Unfortunately, the rocks created a barrier for the terrapins and they got trapped within the rocks as they came to nest.
+The rocks also blocked their path back to the bay, causing terrapins to spend more time in the road increasing their vulnerability to being struck by vehicles.

-Volunteers sign up for specific 3-hour long shifts associated with high tide.
-Volunteers walk/drive Port Mahon Road and look for terrapins that need help navigating around the rocks.
-The number of turtles observed and location for each sighting are recorded on a datasheet.
+The terrapins need your help and now is the time to be ready.
+When you volunteer, you sign up for specific three-hour shifts that are tied to high tide.
+You walk or drive Port Mahon Road looking for terrapins that need help navigating around the rocks.
+You also record the number of turtles you observe and their locations on a datasheet.